 Yes, in my opinion leadership and management are not mutually exclusive, often they can show up in the same conversation and from the same person.
-Whether you are a Team Leader, Manager, Director or President, you can show up as a leader.
+Whether you are in a Team Leader role, Manager, Director or President, you can show up as a leader.

 Perhaps we need to stop obsessing over the differences between a leader and manager, accepting that to be a great manager you need to possess leadership qualities in addition to the archetypal management ones.
 Moreover, we should strive to develop leadership in people at all levels of an organisation.

 A Managing Director will often have a role that requires them to look to the future and plan (often cited as a leadership skill).
 They may also have to manage a board of Directors, which will require tasks generally designated as management.
 The art is in figuring out ways, both ethical and morally sound, to get the best from people in any situation.

 For organisations to succeed there is a need for both leadership and management, so developing leaders and managers is critical.
 Leadership is in no way better than management; they are just different things that can most certainly co-exist.